 - Seif El-Nasr, M., Durga, S., Shiyko, M., and Sceppa, C. (2015).
 Unpacking Adherence and Engagement in Persuasive Health Games.
 Foundations of Digital Games.

 - Subramanian, S., Hallinan, S., Seif El-Nasr, M., Shiyko, M., and Sceppa, C. (2015).
 Investigating Behavior Change Indicators and Cognitive Measures in Persuasive Health Games.
 Foundations of Digital Games.

 - Durga, S., Seif El-Nasr, M., Shiyko, M., Sceppa, C., Naab, P., and Andres, L. (2013).
 Leveraging Social Play in Health-Based Games to Promote Sustained Behavior Change in Healthy Eating and Exercise.
 DIGRA.

-- Infrastructure for Social Simulations
+- Infrastructure for Interactive Narratives as Social Simulations

 In this project, the team is developing an infrastructure composed of a set of tools that sit on top of the virtual humans toolkit developed at ICT, USC to add narrative content to enable social simulations, used for training, evaluating team performance, or investigating gender bias, to mention a few applications.
 [Project is funded by NSF Advance and NSF CISE]